Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Keep it to 2-3 syllables maximum

-- End with vowels or soft consonants for friendly feel
+- End with vowels or soft consonants for a friendly feel

 Add meaningful associations: